About Shez Raja

 The band's live show is an eclectic headcharge of raw energy, always leaving audiences uplifted, inspired and asking for more!
 Following spectacular performances at top UK venues and major international jazz festivals from Russia to New Zealand, they have amassed a devoted following and forged a reputation as one of the most entertaining live acts on the scene today.

 2019 sees the release of Shez's highly anticipated new album Journey to Shambhala.
 Journey to Shambhala is inspired by Raja’s self-composed tale of a young man who embarks on an adventure to discover the mystical city of Shambhala.
 He has a wild experience of excitement, danger, friendships, love and deceit - told through a musical voyage of soundscapes from exhilarating Indojazzfunk to enchanting ballads.
 The search for happiness is something we can all relate to and this concept album holds the message that, as in life, the journey often holds as much wonder as the destination.
 The CD includes a story booklet that reveals how each scene inspired the compositions on the album.

 The album recording sees award-winning Indian percussion guru Trilok Gurtu and the legendary US guitarist Wayne Krantz joining Shez on his journey, alongside the UK’s fast-rising DJ and remixer Happy Cat Jay who reworks key tracks in a style that is all his own.
-Two of the single releases are accompanied by innovative animated videos.
+The 'Epiphany' single is accompanied by an innovative animated video.

 Raja says, “My vision for this recording was to merge my rich musical heritage with my diverse playing experience to create exciting and passionate music that blends East with West.
 Collaborating with Trilok and Wayne has been an incredibly inspiring experience and I’m so grateful for the originality and artistry that they’ve contributed to this album”.